The

 phentolamine may cause orthostatic hypotension and priapism; pharmacological

-reversal of drug-induced erections can be achieved with an receptor agonist such as phenylephrine.
+reversal of drug-induced erections can be achieved with an

 Repetitive intrapenile injections may cause fibrotic reactions.
 Buccally or